 The Otto Bremer Foundation is rooted in and committed to the communities that are homes and neighbors to Bremer banks, a network of financial institutions founded by Otto Bremer.
 We strive to help build healthy, vibrant communities—places where basic needs are met, mutual regard is prized and opportunities for economic, civic and social participation are within everyone’s reach.

 Activities that move communities forward.
 Honoring the spirit of our founder, Otto Bremer, and the direction given by the trust he created, the Foundation funds a variety of work important to a community’s future.
 We give highest priority to those opportunities with the potential to move a community forward in meaningful, powerful and broad-based ways.
 This broadness of vision is intentional in order to encourage innovative responses to community opportunities and challenges.

 Twin Cities funding.
 A portion of our funding is devoted to support for the seven-county Minneapolis/St. Paul metropolitan area.
 This Twin Cities area is densely populated and is served by many other funders in addition to the Otto Bremer Foundation.
 To achieve the greatest impact with our resources in the Twin Cities, we focus more narrowly there.

-- 2013 focus.
-In 2013, grants in the Twin Cities metro area will focus on work that helps individuals and families become financially stable and self-reliant.
+Current focus.
+Grants in the Twin Cities metro area will focus on work that helps individuals and families become financially stable and self-reliant.
 This will include support for basic needs when that work moves individuals closer to stability.